 In case you have a router/modem combo (and you connected the DSL connection to the WAN port) you will need to set up the internet connection.

 Your ISP supplied you with the username and password for the PPPoE connection.
 Make sure you have these at hand.

-Just open the router page and look for a tab label Internet or WAN.
+Just open the router page and look for a tab labeled Internet or WAN.
 Fill in the details as provided by your ISP.

 Setting up the wireless network

-If your router also comes with a wireless network, we will need to change the default SSID and password.
-Default usernames and password are always a security risk, so to keep your network safe, make sure you change it!
+If your router also comes with a wireless network, we will need to change the default SSID (Wireless Network Name) and password.
+Default usernames and passwords are always a security risk, so to keep your network safe, make sure you change it!

 Find the wireless network settings tab in your router.
 Make sure that you change the following settings:

 - Wireless SSID (that is your wireless network name) – to something you can recognize

 - Security – WPA2 only

 - WPS – Disabled, (Leaving WPS on is a huge security risk, the 6 digit code is easy to crack)

 - Wireless key – A new strong, but easy to remember the password for your wireless network

 NoteIf you are connected to your router over the default wireless network, then you will lose the connecting if you apply the settings!

 I always recommend to use a dedicated access point and leaving the built-in access point in the router off.
 Routers are always placed in a cabinet, basement, or hallway.
 Stuck a way where you don’t see them.
 But that is also the place where nobody comes and where the wireless network is the strongest.

 So what you want to do is bring the wireless network to the place where you use it, your living room.
 An access point can be placed on the ceiling or wall to give you the best wireless network cover in your house.
 Read more about it here.